Scarfmonster/HiFiPLN/README.md

 This is the code used to train the "HiFiPLN" vocoder.

-Pretrained model is available for download on the official [release page](https://utau.pl/hifipln/).
+A trained model for use with OpenUtau is available for download on the official [release page](https://utau.pl/hifipln/).

 ## Why HiFiPLN?
 Because a lot of PLN was spent training this thing.